yeoman/yeoman.io/app/authoring/file-system.md

 ## Writing existing files

 Updating an existing file is not always a simple task.
 The most reliable way to do so is to parse the file AST ( [abstract syntax tree](http://en.wikipedia.org/wiki/Abstract_syntax_tree) ) and edit it.
-The issue here is that playing with AST is quite verbose and quite hard to grasp.
+The issue here is that playing with AST is verbose and quite hard to grasp.

-To help simplify such case, Yeoman provide some common helper methods.
+To help simplify such case, Yeoman provides some common helper methods.
 Refer to the [API documentation](http://yeoman.github.io/generator/wiring.html) for the list of available methods.